Generic Name: fidaxomicin (fye-dax-oh-MYE-sin) (Oral route)

 Uses for Dificid

-Fidaxomicin is used to treat adults with Clostridium difficile-associated diarrhea (CDAD).
+Fidaxomicin is used to treat Clostridium difficile-associated diarrhea (CDAD).

 Fidaxomicin belongs to the class of medicines known as macrolide antibiotics.
 It works by killing bacteria or preventing their growth.
 However, this medicine will not work for colds, flu, or other virus infections.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of fidaxomicin in children 6 months and older.
 However, safety and efficacy have not been established in children younger than 6 months old.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fidaxomicin in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.